siegeon/magic.lambda.crypto/README.md

 8192, in addition to providing a manual salt as you create your keys.
 If you're just playing around with cryptography to learn the ideas, 1024 is probably more than enough.

+Notice, if you want the key back as raw bytes, you can supply a **[raw]** argument, and set its value to boolean true, at which point the returned key(s) will only be DER encoded, and returned as a raw `byte[]`.
+This might be useful, if you for instance need to persist the key to disc, as a binary file, etc.

 ### Cryptographically signing and verifying the signature of a message

 You can use a previously created private RSA key to cryptographically sign some data or message, intended to be passed